Kur1sutaru/fantastic_databases_and_where_to_find_them/page12.md

 Black: No reasonable evidence for RNA expression from this gene is available

 For the *ACE2*, Protein Expression was Strong evidence for expression at the protein level; no evidence for post-translational modification is available in the database, and strong evidence for expression of a RNA transcript specifically from this gene.

+For users who are exploring proteins whose function is still not well established, this database can be interesting.

 [INTRODUCTION](./index.md)      [Previous - Step 11](./page11.md)     [Next - Step 13](./page13.md)